BeanstalkFarms/Beanstalk-Landing/content/posts/anticipated-replant-timeline.md

 Today, Beanstalk Farms is excited to announce an anticipated Replant timeline, culminating in the Unpausing of Beanstalk on the protocol’s one-year anniversary—August 6, 2022.
 This timeline is subject to change, especially if any unexpected roadblocks are encountered such as a major protocol bug during ongoing testing.

-In these final days before the Replant, Beanstalk Farms, Bean Sprout and Publius would like to extend our gratitude to the Beanstalk community—not only for entrusting us with the opportunity to give Beanstalk a second chance at life over the last few months, but for being an active participant in that process.
+In these final days before the Replant, Beanstalk Farms, Bean Sprout and Publius would like to extend our gratitude to the Beanstalk community—not only for giving Beanstalk a second chance at life over the last few months, but for being an active participant in that process.

-We believe that the best days on the Farm are yet to come and that a successful Replant brings us one step closer.
+We believe that the best days on the Farm are yet to come!

 ## **Anticipated Replant Timeline**

 **Monday, July 25th**

-* Farmers review final drafts of BIP-21, Beanstalk 2.0 and Beanstalk Whitepaper 2.0—to read each document, visit the **#bip-21-replant-beanstalk** channel on [Discord](https://discord.gg/beanstalk).
+* _9:00am PT / 12:00pm ET in the [Discord](https://discord.gg/beanstalk)_: Final drafts of BIP-21, Beanstalk 2.0 and Beanstalk Whitepaper 2.0 are published for Farmers to review and comment on—to read each document, visit the **#bip-21-replant-beanstalk** channel on Discord.

 **Tuesday, July 26th**